NHerreroReder/OpenXcomPruebas/README.md

 You can just place this binary in the same folder than the original one, and just click it when you want start the game with HangarsReworked features.

-OXCE+ developers are working hard to add similar features to official OXCE, so when they are done, this fork will be left over obsolete.
+OXCE developers are working hard to add similar features to official OXCE, so when they are done, this fork will be left over obsolete.
 But meanwhile, you can enjoy testing new possibilities for your mods or regular playthroughs.